 How to Turn Captured Data into Something Useful

 Look at Sales and Marketing.
 Both of these business functions have been completely transformed over the past twenty years by software like Salesforce, Marketo, and HubSpot.
-Software that acts as a platform connecting disparate systems into a unified solution.
+This software acts as a platform connecting various business systems into a unified solution.

 There are options in the L&D space that take the same approach to training data.
-A training management system keeps the learner experience front and center but connects data behind the scenes to reveal the important correlations between training and business outcomes.
+A training operations platform keeps the learner experience front and center but connects data behind the scenes to reveal the important correlations between training and business outcomes.

-A training management platform, backed by a new mindset, will help you show training ROI to your business leadership.
+A training operations infrastructure, backed by a new mindset, will help you show training ROI to business leadership.

 [A Guide] How High-Performing Training Teams Leverage Learning Analytics

 Organizations that focus on capturing and analyzing data that shows how training metrics impact organizational objectives, are leading the change in learning analytics.
 We’ve gathered stories from training leaders who’ve made the journey.
 Follow their path in our guide.